 - Managing bills: you'll need to factor bills in over and above your rent (namely gas, electricity, water and internet), including setting up and managing these.
 Note, some landlords may include some or all of these in your rent – check this before signing anything.

 - Away from the action: you may find yourself outside the main campus which is often a hub for meeting up and activities.
-Plus you’ll need to travel in for classes.
+Plus you’ll need to travel in for classes

 Word of warning: do your research (and use your university housing office) before you start looking, to make sure you avoid some of the common landlord and letting agent pitfalls.
-Brush up on your rights as a tenant.

-Bear in mind, though, that private accommodation contracts tend to cover the entire year rather than just university term time – so you may be paying rent for a period while you’re not actually living there.
+Bare in mind, though, that private accommodation contracts tend to cover the entire year rather than just university term time – so you may be paying rent for a period while you’re not actually living there.
 Some landlords and agents who offer student properties will cater to this, but you should check this before signing anything.